 What type of information is included in a background check?

-Every employer has specific background screening requirements based on their industry, regulations, type of positions they hire for, etc. Most employment background checks include a criminal record search to determine if the candidate has been convicted of a crime.
-Other common requirements may include: past education and employment history, driving records, verification of professional licenses, and drug testing.
+Every employer has specific background screening requirements based on their industry, regulations, and type of positions they hire for.
+Most employment background checks include a criminal record search to determine if the candidate has been convicted of a crime.
+Other common requirements may include: driving records, drug testing, and education, employment, and credential verifications.

 How long does it take to complete my background check?

 Although 90% of Sterling’s criminal checks are complete within one day (following credentialing), there are several extenuating circumstances that cause delays in the process – such as the availability of records or unresponsiveness by past employers or academic institutions.
 For most education and employment verifications, the average turnaround time is three to five business days, but can be highly variable and depends on the responsiveness of the organization.
 You will have the opportunity to dispute any discrepancies and Sterling will re-investigate the results, which can also extend timing.